chausner/X9AEditor/X9A file format.md

 These values are similar to the live set EQ values mentioned above.
 The only difference is that the values here use a larger numerical range.

+## ELSE block payload

+The ELSE block is present starting with firmware version 2.0 and stores metadata for live set pages 20-40.
+There should always be exactly 20 entries.
+The payload structure is identical to the ELST block described above, except that data size and offset refer to the associated data of the entry in the DLSE block.

 ## ESYS block payload